 How does The Salvation Army help people experiencing homelessness?

-Our homelessness support services include crisis accommodation for the homeless, transitional housing and affordable housing.
-All of these services operate under a case work model of care – helping people to overcome their challenges and supporting them towards a more stable future.
+Our homelessness and housing support services include crisis accommodation for the homeless, transitional housing and affordable housing.
+All of these services operate under a casework model of care – helping people to overcome their challenges and supporting them towards a more stable future.

 The Salvation Army and support for the homeless figures

-- In 2019-20, The Salvation Army provided nearly 1.6 million meals to people accessing homelessness services.
+- More than 1.7 million meals to people accessing homelessness services

 What is The Salvation Army doing to help people at risk of homelessness?

-The Salvation Army’s social programs assist close to 200,000 vulnerable people every year.
+In 2020-21, The Salvation Army’s social programs assisted close to 319,000 vulnerable people.
 These services help people currently experiencing hardship or crisis such as homelessness, but also seek to address the root causes of homelessness.
 This includes:

 - Supporting survivors of family and domestic violence with finding a safe place to live

-- Offering practical support as well as financial coaching and counselling to people experiencing financial hardship (including in the wake of an emergency or disaster) so they can pay their rent/mortgage
+- Offering practical support as well as financial coaching and counselling to people experiencing financial hardship (including in the wake of an emergency or disaster) or struggling with the cost of living so they can pay their rent/mortgage

 - Working with people to overcome alcohol and other drugs addictions